LeonardoZV/async-client-server-communication/README.md

 Best use cases: Stock prices updates, notifications, anything that needs unidirecional communication.

+Example Architecture:

 ## HTTP2 Push :skull:

 Developers from Chromium removed the support of this feature.
 As Chrome has 70% of market share (2022), they are effectively killing HTTP2 Push.
-As HTTP2 Push is not mandatory, Chromium keeps HTTP2 compliant.
+As HTTP2 Push is not mandatory, Chromium keeps being HTTP2 compliant.

 Chromium Team announcement (2021): https://groups.google.com/a/chromium.org/g/blink-dev/c/K3rYLvmQUBY/m/0o4J1GEjAgAJ